 Consistent with most other school entities in Pennsylvania, federal monies generally represent the smallest portion of revenue for the Ferndale Area School District.
 In order to be eligible for grant funds, the district must complete the various applications each year and adhere to numerous mandates imposed with the grants.
 Historically, the amount of revenue has fluctuated over the years.
 A review of our federal and state entitlement grant programs follows.
-The projected amounts for the 2014-2015 school year are dependent upon passage of the governor's, and the federal budget and subject to adjustments during the year.
+The projected amounts for the 2015-2016 school year are dependent upon passage of the governor's and the federal budget and subject to adjustments during the year.

-Title I monies, in the amount of \$256,620, a decrease of \$3,307 for the 2014-2015 project year, are used to improve the educational environment of the entire elementary school.
-The school wide Title I program uses the money to support the salaries and benefits of one Reading Specialist, two Title I Instructional Aides, part of a State and Federal Programs Coordinator and 2 AmeriCorps workers.
+Title I monies, in the amount of \$275,920, an increase of \$19,300 for the 2015-2016 project year, are used to improve the educational environment of the entire elementary school.
+The school wide Title I program uses the money to support the salaries and benefits of one Reading Specialist, two Title I Instructional Aides, and two AmeriCorps staff.
 Title I funds are also used for math and reading instructional supplies, to support an after-school tutoring program, pupil personnel services, staff, and parental involvement/community support services, and mandated nonpublic services.